 - you have adequate internet speed (slow internet speed may limit Acrobat Reader’s ability to verify the document’s signature).

 - you allow Acrobat to update the verified certificate store so that Acrobat can validate the certification of the document.

 - The PDF should not be relied upon for verification purposes.

 Digital documents can only be guaranteed when viewed online or using Adobe Acrobat Reader.
-You should not trust the authenticity of printed format documents unless it is a certified hard copy issued directly by the University.
+You should not trust the authenticity of printed format documents unless it is a certified hard copy issued directly by the education provider.
 When a student or graduate presents a printed copy of a digital My eQuals document, you should request is re-issued to you in a digital format as set out in “how do I receive or request digital documents”